 The ceremony is held in the Vaughn Auditorium at the Cowan Fine and Performing Arts Center.
-Students need to be at the Center no later than 9 am for pictures.
+Students should be at the center no later than 9 a.m. for pictures.

-Dress for the event should be a nice shirt, with or without a tie and slacks (jacket optional) for the men and the women should wear a nice pantsuit or dress that would be appropriate for such an event.
-No see through material.
+Men's attire for the event should be a nice shirt, with or without a tie and slacks (jacket optional).
+Women should wear a nice pantsuit or dress that would be appropriate for such an event.
+No see-through material.

-All students need to return to the Cowan Center by 2pm to line up.
+All students need to return to the Cowan Center by 2 p.m. to line up.
 Caps and gowns are worn at this ceremony.
-If you are a member of Sigma Theta Tau then the honor cord is worn over the gown (the wearing of sorority sashes and other social organization adornments are not allowed).
-For students graduating with honors you will receive the appropriate cord as you are announced and walk across the stage to receive a “mock up” of the diploma.
+If you are a member of Sigma Theta Tau, the honor cord is worn over the gown (the wearing of sorority sashes and other social organization adornments are not allowed).
+For students graduating with honors, you will receive the appropriate cord as you are announced and walk across the stage to receive a “mock up” of the diploma.
 Official diplomas are mailed approximately six weeks after graduation.

 Candle of Knowledge

 Lighting the Candle of Knowledge will be part of the ceremony.
-Each nursing student will participate in the lighting of the Candle of Knowledge (candles will be provided).
-Even if you did not purchase a pin, you may participate in the lighting of the Candle of Knowledge.
-A group picture will be taken of the students with their lighted candle.
+Each nursing student will participate (candles will be provided).
+Even if you did not purchase a pin, you may participate in the lighting.
+A group picture will be taken of students with their lighted candles.